Brain Death vs. Persistent Vegetative State: What's the Legal Difference?

 Coma, PVS, and MCS are three distinct disorders of consciousness.
 Disorders of consciousness apply to patients who regain consciousness after a brain injury.

 After having undergone rigorous testing, a patient considered "highly unlikely" to live beyond a vegetative state is in a persistent vegetative state.
 PVS patients can recover higher brain functions.
 It is infrequent and largely dependent on the cause and nature of the brain injury.
 But recovery after three months is minimal.

 Someone with PVS may exhibit limited wakefulness.
 This includes eye movements, spontaneous body movements, and groaning.
 PVS is a controversial diagnosis since patients with locked-in syndrome are fully conscious but similarly unable to communicate or respond to stimuli.

 If there is no chance of recovery, family and loved ones may seek a court order to remove the patient from life support.
 But this is unnecessary if the patient or someone with power of attorney has signed a "do not resuscitate," or DNR, order.
 Without a court order or a DNR, the hospital must keep the patient alive through artificial means until further notice.

 PVS, Brain Death, and Advance Directives

-A living will is a legal document that dictates how you would like to be cared for in the event of an incapacitating injury, such as that resulting in a PVS.
-If you would like to die naturally, by removal of a feeding tube or ventilator, all parties are legally required to follow your wishes.
+A living will is a legal document that dictates a person's wishes in the event of an incapacity.
+What level of medical care do you want?
+Do you want to die naturally by removing the life-sustaining treatment or feeding tube?
+All parties are legally obligated to follow your wishes.

-The durable power of attorney, meanwhile, grants decision-making authority to a trusted individual named in the document.
-This person must adhere to your living will, but legally may make other important decisions not specifically covered in the living will.
-Some states refer to the combination of a living will and durable power of attorney as an "advance directive."
+A durable power of attorney grants decision-making authority to a trusted individual named in the document.
+This person must adhere to your living will but legally may make other vital decisions not explicitly covered in the living will.
+Some states refer to this combination of a living will and durable power of attorney as an "advance directive."

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help